Fall time biking in Fernie

 Fall in Fernie is special, the trees start to change colours, the intense heat of summer abates, toques are dug out from wherever they have been hiding for the last three months, and the mountain bike reigns.

 Ridgemont is one of the most popular biking sections in Fernie but you won’t find the trails crowded as there is more than enough room for everyone.
 There is road accessed biking to the Ridgemont trails (beware of logging trucks and other backcountry users as the trails often cross the road), but the most popular starting point is the Cemetery Bypass Trails, found at the entrance to cemetery.

 Splitting Bears, Ridgemont, Fernie: The top of Splitting Bears in Ridgemont have some super fun sections, including this log jump for the more adventurous bikers.

 The dark forest is lit by pockets of light, soon the trails will be covered in snow but for now, everyone is enjoying the cooler temps.

 Eric’s Trail has some of the best berms of the Ridgemont trails, they flow superbly and lead to an excellent viewpoint.

 Viewpoint or massive jump, either way the view is well worth taking in.
-Found just off Eric’s Trail which leads to Broken Hip.
+Found just off Eric’s Trail which leads to Space Unicorn.